lukelbd/vim-scrollwrapped/README.md

-jump by a number of lines equaling **exactly** one-half page height -- but because the first line in the viewer is constrained to always be the **start** of a line, not a line continuation fragment, this is often causes the line on which the **cursor** is positioned to get yanked up-and-down the screen as you scroll.
+jump by a number of lines equaling **exactly** one-half page height -- but because the first line in the viewer is constrained to always be the **start** of a line, not a line continuation fragment, this often causes the line on which the **cursor** is positioned to get yanked up-and-down the screen.

 With this plugin, the half-page scrolling commands `<C-d>` and `<C-u>` are overridden so that, instead of scrolling by **exactly**